 Abnormalities in 5-HT2A function

-Abnormalities in 5-HT2A function have been associated with several mental disorders that have complex etiologies1.
-These include schizophrenia, OCD, depression, attention deficit hyperactive disorder (ADHD), eating disorders (ED) and autism spectrum disorder (ASD)1-4.
-These associations have been made based on genetic screening, protein expression, and molecular data1.
-For example, PET studies have shown altered 5-HT2A density in people at increased risk of developing schizophrenia, ED, and in patients with untreated OCD1.
-Malfunction of the receptor has also been associated with the development of atherosclerosis6 due to its role in platelet aggregation and vasoconstriction.
+Abnormalities in 5-HT2A function have been associated with several mental disorders that have complex etiologies.1 These include schizophrenia, OCD, depression, attention deficit hyperactive disorder (ADHD), eating disorders (ED), and autism spectrum disorder (ASD).1-4 These associations have been made based on genetic screening, protein expression, and molecular data.1 For example, PET studies have shown altered 5-HT2A density in people at increased risk of developing an ED, schizophrenia, and in patients with untreated OCD.1 Malfunction of the receptor has also been associated with the development of atherosclerosis6 due to its role in platelet aggregation and vasoconstriction.

 5-HT2A and schizophrenia

 There is evidence that abnormalities in 5-HT2A play a significant role in the pathology and treatment of schizophrenia,2 a psychological disorder characterized by psychosis.
 Because the receptor modulates dopamine release in the cortex and striatum,1 changes in 5-HT2A function are thought to be responsible for the motor and cognitive defects observed in the disease.
 Evidence for 5-HT2A's role in schizophrenia includes post-mortem studies and receptor pharmacology.1 Post-mortem studies have shown differential 5-HT2A expression in the brains of schizophrenics and increased 5-HT2A expression in suicide cases where schizophrenic symptoms were present.1 Pharmacologically, 5-HT2A agonists (i.e. hallucinogens) mimic symptoms of the disease, and most antipsychotics bind to the 5-HT2A receptor.
 However, genetic studies have found no association between 5-HT2A receptor polymorphisms and schizophrenia so far.1